Backups and Recovery · Yogi's VPS

 - What happened right before the issue began.

-- Whether you need a full site restore or specific files/database restored.
+- Whether you need a full or partial restore.

 How to request a restore

-You can request a restore through your hosting portal or by sending a direct support message.
-Both methods alert our support team immediately.
+You can request a restore through your hosting portal or by sending a support message.

 Method 1: Submit a support ticket

-- Log in to your Yogi's VPS hosting dashboard.
+- Log in to your Yogi's VPS dashboard.

 - Click Support → Open Ticket.

-- Select the category "Site Restore Request" or "Emergency Support".
+- Select "Site Restore Request" or "Emergency Support".

 Method 2: Email support

-- Use the subject line "Site Restore Request - YourDomain.com".
+- Use subject: "Site Restore Request - YourDomain.com"

 How long does a restore take?